Skip to Main Content

 • A home equity loan can be a good option to consolidate debt, as it usually carries lower interest rates and longer terms than other financing options.

-• Advantages of using home equity loans or HELOCs to pay off debts including the streamlining of payments and lower monthly payments (compared to credit card bills, especially).
+• Advantages of using home equity loans or HELOCs to pay off debts include the streamlining of payments and lower monthly payments (compared to credit card bills, especially).

-• Putting up your home as collateral and diluting your ownership stake are disadvantages of home equity loans.
+• Putting up your home as collateral and diluting your ownership stake are disadvantages of using home equity for debt consolidation.

-If you’re a homeowner, a home equity loan can be an effective means to consolidate it all under one roof.
-The average interest rate on home equity loans — and HELOCs, their line-of-credit cousins — is often much lower than the rate attached to credit cards and personal loans.
+If you’re a homeowner struggling with ballooning balances, a home equity loan can be an effective solution.
+The average interest rate on home equity loans — and HELOCs, their line-of-credit cousins — is much lower than the rate attached to credit cards and unsecured personal loans.
+It’s currently under 9 percent, while average credit card rates are still north of 20 percent, according to Bankrate’s latest figures.

-This sort of financing isn’t without risk, though.
-You’ll increase your monthly debt load, and your home could be foreclosed if you fall behind on payments.
-Here’s the info you need to decide if a home equity loan is the best way to consolidate your debt.
+This sort of financing comes with a huge risk, though: Your home could be foreclosed if you fall behind on payments.
+Here’s the info you need to decide if a home equity loan can provide a smoother runway to shed your high-priced debt.

-Using a home equity loan to pay off debt
+Why use a home equity loan to pay off debt?

 Key terms